christianurech/christianurech.github.io/index.md

 - Fall 2019: MATH 111(e) Algèbre linéaire pour IN/SC,  EPFL (in person)
 - Spring 2019: M3P21 Algebraic topology, Imperial College London (in person)

-From 2010 until 2017 I worked as a teaching assistant at the University of Basel for around a dozen different courses in various fields of mathematics.
+Between 2010 and 2017 I worked as a teaching assistant at the University of Basel for around a dozen different courses in various fields of mathematics, which included grading homework and giving weekly tutorials.

 In Summer 2018 I taught two courses at the 2018 TMD Undergraduate and Graduate Summer School at the Nesin Math Village, Turkey - a wonderful place!